Information we collect and how we use it

 - We may share information with strategic partners that work with Covenant Eyes only to improve your experience with our products, services, and advertising.
 This information may include limited contact information only for the sake of personal inquiries, but will not be shared with third parties for their marketing purposes.

-- When Covenant Eyes detects suspected child pornography, we will comply with the reporting requirements specified in U.S. Code, Title 18, Chapter 110, which indicate we must report to the National Center on Missing and Exploited Children.
+- When Covenant Eyes detects suspected child pornography, we will comply with the reporting requirements specified in U.S. Code, Title 18, Chapter 110, which indicate we must report to the National Center for Missing and Exploited Children.

 Changes to this policy